-To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commitfraud or provide an opportunity to commit fraud.
+To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
 Our risk assessment procedures included:

-- Enquiring of directors, the audit committee, internal audit, legal and risk, and inspection of policy documentation as to the Group's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Group's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board committee, Risk committee, Reserving committee, Remuneration committee and Audit committee minutes. - Considering remuneration incentive schemes and performance targets for management and directors. - Using our own forensic specialists to assist us in identifying fraud risks based on discussions of the circumstances of the Company and the Group.
+- Enquiring of directors, the audit committee, internal audit, legal and risk, and inspection of policy documentation as to the Group's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Group's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board committee, Risk committee, Reserving committee, Remuneration committee and Audit committee minutes. - Considering remuneration incentive schemes and performance targets for management and directors.

 We communicated identified fraud risks throughout the audit team and remained alert to any indications of fraud throughout the audit.
+This included communication from the Group audit team to full scope component audit teams of relevant fraud risks identified at the Group level.